 More than a generation ago, Easterseals was front and center during the polio epidemic, working tirelessly to help children and adults with polio gain the skills they needed to live independently through medical rehabilitation and various therapies.
 Now, Easterseals is the country’s leading provider of services for people with Autism Spectrum Disorders (ASD) today.

-Easterseals has been providing services and support to children and adults with disabilities, and to the families who love them, for nearly 100 years.
+Easterseals has been providing services and support to children and adults with disabilities, and to the families who love them, for 100 years.
 Easterseals has seen a dramatic increase in the number of people with ASD the organization serves -- both through its services developed specifically for people with ASD and through services that include children and adults with ASD among other service recipients.

 The Centers for Disease Control and Prevention’s (CDC) new findings on the prevalence of ASD validate that more individuals are living with ASD today.
 There is an urgent need for increased funding, services and supports for individuals and families living with ASD today.